MiM Global Economic Transformation & Technology

 - Marketing analytics

-► Plus a choice of any four courses selected from the SKK full-time MBA list of electives
+► Plus a choice of two courses selected from the SKK full-time MBA list of electives

 Semester 3 & Semester 4